philipturner/home-built-stm/README.md

 _Various pieces of equipment used during this lab session._

 I'm saving the code for each test procedure in a separate CNC file.
 They are named `example4.FNC`, `example5.FNC`, and `example6.FNC`.
 When I'm done for today, I'll rip them off the PC and upload them to the repository.

+Capturing a video while milling multiple lines through the material.
+I'll upload it to social media after this session is over.